NSLS-II-BMM/BeamlineManual/docs/before.rst

 To submit a SAF: https://pass.bnl.gov

-If your experiment requires **chemicals, compressed gases, lab access, or other equipment**, please contact `Bruce Ravel
-<mailto:bravel@bnl.gov>`__ well ahead of your expriment.
+If your experiment requires **chemicals, compressed gases, lab access, or other equipment**, please contact Bruce Ravel (bravel@bnl.gov) well ahead of your expriment.
 Transportation of hazardous materials related to your experiment to the BNL site and back to the home institution is your responsibility.

 If your experiment involves **radiological materials** (including depleted uranium), it is essential that you submit your SAF as early